kamanashisroy/shotodol/docs/books/tutorial/README.md

 This tutorial complements the existing [README](../../../README.md) document.
 See [more](../../../README.md#shotodol).

 Note, to read this document offline please install [grip](http://github.com/joeyespo/grip).
+Using grip has special advantages over the online version(especially in rendering diagrams).